picosh/docs/posts/ui.md

 # SSH CLI

-Many of our services make use of the user providing argument to `ssh`:
+Many of our services have a built-in cli with our `ssh` service:

 ```bash
 ssh pico.sh help